-The impetus that Apple puts on the health and fitness features via its platform ecosystem is even more evident with the introduction of watchOS 8 and iOS 15.
+Apple’s impetus on the health and fitness features via its platform ecosystem is even more evident with the introduction of watchOS 8 and iOS 15.

 Here are the main health and fitness offerings coming via watchOS 8 and iOS 15

-- Apple expands on Mobility by introducing a walking steadiness feature in order to mitigate fall risk.
+- Apple expands on Mobility by introducing a walking steadiness feature to mitigate fall risk.

 - watchOS brings re-designed Breathe app with new animations and better features